Readability Formulas

 11. Embrace Metaphor and Simile

-When used sparingly, these literary devices can illuminate a point more vividly than mere description.
-Example: “Her voice was like a melody” or “Life is a journey.”
+When used sparingly, these literary devices can visualize a point better than mere description.
+Example: “Her voice was like a melody” or “Life is a journey.

 12. Know When to End

 A concise conclusion that resonates with the beginning can bring your piece full circle, satisfying your readers.
-Example: If writing about how important family is, conclude with a personal reflection on your own family to bring the piece full circle.
+Example: If writing about how important family is, end with a personal reflection on your own family.

 In the pursuit of writing, one must balance substance and style.
 Simplicity will resonate with your readers.
 This is the art of writing in plain English, honed through practice and guided by these principles.
 It’s an art you can master.